fanconnie/rabbit-guard/README.md

 ## Project Overview

-fanconnie presents a sophisticated rabbit deterrence system using c
+fanconnie presents a sophisticated rabbit deterrence system using computer vision on